 In this course, the first and second laws of thermodynamics are treated in detail from a molecular perspective.
-The thermodynamic functions of internal energy, enthalpy, Gibbs energy, Helmholtz energy and entropy are interpreted and applied in studying chemical equilibrium, colligative properties of solutions, phase equilibria in multi-component systems, and ionic equilibria in electrochemical systems.
-The rates and mechanisms (kinetics) of reactions occurring on surfaces, in solution, and in the gas phase will also be explored from a microscopic perspective.
+The thermodynamic functions of internal energy, enthalpy, Gibbs energy, Helmholtz energy, and entropy are interpreted and applied in studying chemical equilibrium, colligative properties of solutions, phase equilibria in multi-component systems, and ionic equilibria in electrochemical systems.
+The rates and mechanisms (kinetics) of reactions occurring on surfaces, in solution, and in the gas phase are also to be explored from a microscopic perspective.

-Corequisite: This course must be taken concurrently with CHM 3330 Thermodynamics Laboratory.
-Prerequisites: CHM 1170 General Chemistry II, MAT 2420 Calculus II, and PHY 2510 Physics I, all with a grade of C- or better or permission of instructor.
+Corequisite: CHM 3330 Physical Chemistry Laboratory.

+Prerequisites: CHM 1170 General Chemistry II, MAT 2420 Calculus II, and PHY 2510 Physics I, all with a grade of C- or better or permission from the instructor.